Guitar amplifier: Power output

 The relationship between power output in watts and perceived volume is not immediately obvious.
 The human ear perceives a 5-watt amplifier as half as loud as a 50-watt amplifier (a tenfold increase in power), and a half-watt amplifier is a quarter as loud as a 50-watt amp.
-Doubling the output power of an amplifier results in a "just noticeable" increase in volume, so a 100-watt amplifier is only just noticeably louder than a 50-watt amplifier.
+Due to this logarithmic scale, doubling the output power of an amplifier results in a just noticeable increase in volume, so a 100-watt amplifier is only just noticeably louder than a 50-watt amplifier.
 Such generalizations are also subject to the human ear's tendency to behave as a natural compressor at high volumes.

 Power attenuation can be used with either low-power or high-power amplifiers, resulting in variable-power amplifiers.
-A high-power amplifier with power attenuation can produce power-tube distortion through a range of listening volumes, but with a decrease in high power distortion.
-Other technologies, such as dual rectifiers and the sag circuit—which should not be confused with attenuation—allow high power amplifiers to produce low power volume while preserving high power distortion.
+A high-power amplifier with power attenuation can produce power-tube distortion through a range of listening volumes but with a decrease in high-power distortion.
+Other technologies, such as dual rectifiers and the sag circuit—which should not be confused with attenuation—allow high-power amplifiers to produce low power volume while preserving high power distortion.

 Speaker efficiency is also a major factor affecting a tube amplifier's maximum volume.

 For bass instruments, higher-power amplifiers are needed to reproduce low-frequency sounds.
 While an electric guitarist would be able to play at a small club with a 50-watt amplifier, a bass player performing in the same venue would probably need an amplifier with 200 or more watts.